 Privacy Policy

-The Organising Committee of the 33rd Multinational Military Medical Exchange is committed to protecting your personal data and respecting your privacy.
-This notice explains how we collect, use, store and share information when you interact with us — in particular when you register for the conference, submit an abstract, or otherwise correspond with us.
+The Association of Defence General and Vascular Surgeons (ADGVS) is committed to protecting your personal data and respecting your privacy.
+This notice explains how we collect, use, store and share information when you interact with us — in particular when you register for the 33rd Multinational Military Medical Exchange (MMME), submit an abstract, or otherwise correspond with us.

 This notice is issued under the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.